osteele/liquid/README.md

 ## Status

-This library is in its early days.
+This library is in early development.
 The API may still change.

 - [ ] Basics
   - [x] Literals